 Knowledge Graphs (KGs) have recently gained attention due to their applicability to diverse fields of research, ranging from knowledge management, representation, and reasoning to learning representations over KGs.
-KGs represent knowledge in the form of relations between entities, referred to as facts, along with schematic information in the form of ontologies.
-KGs have been used for various downstream tasks such as web search, recommender sys-tems, and question answering.
-These tasks can also take advantage of Large Language Models (LLMs) which have recently revolutionalized the landscape of the field of Artificial Intelligence.
-LLMs are used for various downstream Natural Language Processing (NLP) tasks such as natural language understanding, question answering, reasoning, etc. LLMs include masked language models such as BERT [1], RoBerta [2], etc. and generative language models such as as LLaMa [3], ChatGPT [4], and GPT-4 [5].
-LLMs have shown high performance in few-shot or zero-shot learning paradigms via prompting and in-context learning [6].
+KGs represent knowledge in the form of relations between entities structured as (head, relation, tail) triples, referred to as facts, along with schematic information in the form of ontologies.
+KGs have been used for various downstream tasks such as web search, recommender systems, and question answering.